Lorenson-Cabbana/ansible-role-openstack/README.md

 # Bugs (and workarounds/fixes)
 Some functions of this role rely on fixes for bugs in Ansible's modules for Openstack, below is a list of PR's this role depends on:

+Workarounds:
 * https://github.com/ansible/ansible/pull/59055 for removing default added Security Group egress rules
 * https://github.com/ansible/ansible/pull/20969 for creating instances with a static IP address

+Bugs:
+* https://github.com/ansible/ansible/issues/19863 at time of writing it is not possible to allocate a fixed floating IP to a server.
+Code is present that will allow this, but the module does not use it.

 # Authentication setup
 This role can be used in one of 2 ways, command-line Ansible or via Ansible Tower/AWX.
 Within the configuration of this role, we refer to the 'Auth source' for either scenario.